1. Field of application

 In the event of loss of the coat check tag, items can only be handed out after all remaining patrons have collected their items.
 In this case, the patron is required to provide the coat check staff with his or her name, address and telephone number and to pay 5.00 EUR for the lost tag.
 Interchanged, damaged or lost items, as well as the loss of a tag, are to be immediately reported to coat check staff.

 The Theatres are only liable for loss or damage to checked items if the coat check staff have abused their storage responsibilities deliberately or through gross negligence.
 Liability is limited to current value or a maximum of 250 EUR for all items checked with one coat check tag.
 Exempt from liability are IDs and documents of any kind, credit cards, cash, keys and valuables like jewelry, electronic devices, etc. – particularly if these items are located in coat pockets or any kind of container.
 The storage of these items is carried out at the patron’s own risk.
+The coat check closes 30 minutes after the performance.
+The Theatres are not liable for remaining coat check items after this time.

 e) The Theatres are not responsible for missing or damaged items, nor for the loss of property in the Theatres’ venue.
 Any loss of items is to be immediately reported to the house or coat check staff.
 All types of objects found in rooms of the Theatres are to be given to the house or coat check staff.
 The objects will be kept by the Theatres for a period of six months.
 Beyond that, §§ 978 ff. of German Civil Code [BGB] shall apply.